COVID-19 pandemic in Utah: Government response

 A statewide state of emergency was declared by Governor Herbert, and all schools were ordered closed and to switch to online classes by March 18.
 Statewide high school activities were canceled.
 The public school closure was extended through May 1.
 Later it was extended for the rest of the school year.
 The state prohibited gatherings of more than 10 individuals, with exceptions, and dine-in service in restaurants.
 The state ordered that all elective surgeries and procedures shall be postponed to prepare the healthcare system for a surge in coronavirus patients.
 Salt Lake, Davis, Weber/Morgan, Tooele, Summit, and Wasatch counties issued stay-at-home orders.
 Mountain America Expo Center in Sandy was set up as an overflow patient treatment center.
 The state ordered all adults entering the state to fill out an online travel declaration, with notice initially delivered using Wireless Emergency Alerts in mobile coverage areas near the state border (although this was later stopped and replaced with road signs due to technical issues, including reports of residents in nearby regions who received the alert repeatedly).

 Phased Guidelines system

 The state's Phased Guidelines system is divided into red, orange, yellow, and green phases.
-In each phase, high-risk individuals have stricter instructions than the general guidelines because they are more likely to develop severe illness from COVID-19.